ethereum/portal-website/pages/concepts/execution-clients.md

 ### Syncing the Header Chain

 An execution client must start by syncing the history of the chain.
 This syncing process starts by the client filling out the header chain.
-At present clients will mostly be syncing this all the way back to genesis and with future adoption of EIP-4444 clients may switch to syncing only the most recent blocks from history.
+At present, clients will mostly be syncing this all the way back to genesis and with future adoption of EIP-4444 clients may switch to syncing only the most recent blocks from history.
 In either of these models, a client needs to know what the latest or HEAD block is and then will use that to work backwards to the genesis block of the chain.
-The academic or naive model of this involves following the `header.parent_hash` backwards through all 20 million blocks, however, in practice this is too slow.
+The academic or naive model involves following the `header.parent_hash` backwards through all 20 million blocks, however, in practice this is too slow.
 Clients instead fetch ranges of blocks from other clients requesting them by block number.
 In order for clients to serve this